The cultural offerings of Cambridge whirl around a spectacular set of architectural and natural features...

 Cosy B&Bs can be found alongside big brand chain hotels in Cambridge, offering plenty of choice to visitors...

 If you are looking for a big brand hotel, Cambridge is home to the Holiday Inn Express, DoubleTree by Hilton, Days Inn, Best Western and Premier Inn.

 You may even wish to stay in one of the college rooms, which are available outside of term time in the summer months.
 Alternatively, there are a range of good hotels within the vicinity of St John's, Trinity and many other famous colleges.

 Visitors wishing to travel further afield to county attractions like Shepreth Wildlife Park, or those who wish to tour the Fenland by bike, might be best suited to the choice of guest houses outside the city centre.
-Search the hotels in Cambridge along the river or on Chesterton Road, which still provides easy access to all of the central amenities.
+Search for hotels in Cambridge along the river or on Chesterton Road, which still provides easy access to all of the central amenities.
 The B&Bs on Newmarket Road are also conveniently situated for guests arriving at Cambridge airport.
 If you wish to venture further afield, London is easily accessed by car or rail.
 Leicester, Birmingham and Ipswich can all be visited with a train ride.

 Enjoy a lazy day on the river or make a beeline for the museums; you'll certainly never be short of ideas in Cambridge...

 This compact city has plenty to keep visitors occupied during a short break.

 Top five attractions